Cocean001/progress_bar_shell/README.md

 ### Custom Progress

-- Stay at a desired progress:
+- Stay at a desired progress.
 For instance, stays at 25%

   ![hold_at_25%](demo_gif/hold_at_25%25.gif)

-- Start from a preset progress:

-  set starts from 30% and holds at 50%:
+- Start from a preset progress.
+For instance, set starts from 30% and holds at 50%:

   ![30%-50%](demo_gif/30%25-50%25.gif)